zlatozar/coding-sessions/books-code/etudes/EasyDoesIt/src/main/groovy/EasyDoesIt/Easy/SyntaticAnalizer/Readme.md

 A ```<variable>``` is a simple ```<identifier>```, a ```<variable>``` with a field selector, or a ```<variable>``` with an array subscript.
 Of course, all ```<variable>```'s must be declared.
 An ```<identifier>``` is a terminal syntactic item.
-It must begin with an upper- or lowercase alphabetic and may continue with an arbitrary number of alphabetics and decimal digits.
-Reserved words may not be used as ```<identifier>```'s, and both reserved words and ```<identifier's must be separated from other nonoperator lexical items by at least one blank, comment, or new line character.
+It must begin with an upper or lowercase alphabetic and may continue with an arbitrary number of alphabetics and decimal digits.
+Reserved words may not be used as ```<identifier>```'s, and both reserved words and ```<identifier>```'s must be separated from other nonoperator lexical items by at least one blank, comment, or new line character.
 No lexical item may be broken across a record boundary.